WHAT IS COLON CANCER?

 WHAT ARE SOME OF THE SYMPTOMS OF COLON CANCER?

-Symptoms of colon cancer very widely and for most patients it is completely asymptomatic.
+Symptoms of colon cancer vary widely, and for most patients, it is completely asymptomatic.
 Some of the symptoms to watch for include things like a change in your bowel habits or change in the consistency of your stool; rectal bleeding or blood in your stool; unexplained weight loss; abdominal discomfort or pain and even symptoms like new onset weakness or fatigue.
 If you are experiencing any of these symptoms or know someone who is, please contact your physician or our office to be evaluated for colon cancer.

 WHAT ARE SOME OF THE CAUSES OF COLON CANCER?

 Nobody knows for sure what causes colon cancer.
 We do know that most cancers of the colon start out as small clumps of precancerous tissue called colon polyps.
-These grow on the inside the lining of the colon and takes several years to develop.
-In some cases there is a family history of colon cancer or a genetic risk for colon cancer.
-In some cases it is completely sporadic.
-Once a polyp develops, if left undetected and not removed, it may have the potential to grow into a colon cancer.
+These grow on the inside lining of the colon and take several years to develop.
+In some cases, there is a family history of colon cancer or a genetic risk for colon cancer.
+In some cases, it is completely sporadic.
+Once a polyp develops, if left undetected and not removed, it may have the potential to grow into colon cancer.

 There are many things that increase your risk of colon polyps and colon cancer.
-We know that age is one of those factors which is why it’s recommended that you begin screening for colon cancer at least by age 50.
+We know that age is one of those factors which is why it’s recommended that you begin screening for colon cancer at least by age 45.
 I had my first colonoscopy at age 40.
 Some patients require screening at a younger age based on other factors.
 Having a personal history of prior colon polyps or an inflammatory condition like Crohn’s or ulcerative colitis also increases your risk of colon cancer.
-There have been studies that suggest a high fat diet and a sedentary lifestyle also increase your risk of colon cancer.
-There is also an increased risk if you are overweight, if you smoke or if you have a history of heavy alcohol use.
-If you have any questions about your risk for colon cancer and at what age you should begin colon cancer screening please contact your physician or my office.
+There have been studies that suggest a high-fat diet and a sedentary lifestyle also increase your risk of colon cancer.
+There is also an increased risk if you are overweight, smoke, or if you have a history of heavy alcohol use.
+If you have any questions about your risk for colon cancer and at what age you should begin colon cancer screening, please contact your physician or my office.

 WHAT CAN I DO TO HELP PREVENT COLON CANCER IN SAN ANTONIO TX?